Frequently Asked Questions

 Will I be able to know what bookstores my books will be sold at?

 Due to the large amount of titles bought by the large amount of bookstores, we cannot put this data on the royalty statement.
-Following the processing of royalty statements, you can request a bookstore sale breakdown (see section of breakdown below).
+Following the processing of royalty statements, you can request a bookstore sale breakdown.

 As a first time author, what are the chances of a major bookstore taking on my book?

-Very high - as you can see from the small example above, many major bookstores have taken up the title of this first time author.
+Many major bookstores have taken up titles of first time authors.
 This is not to say that EVERY major bookstore will take up your title, and this depends on factors like trends in publishing, the final look of your book and its perceived attractiveness.

 What happens when my printed books arrive?